 - Gaze between your thumbs and use core strength to walk your toes toward your elbows.

 5. Locust Target Muscle Groups: Strengthens the posterior chain; opens chest and shoulder muscles.

 Getting into the pose from Dolphin:

-- Walk your feet back out to forearm plank and release onto your belly.
+- Walk your feet back out to the forearm plank and release them onto your belly.

 Balancing postures require a tremendous amount of focus while continuing to challenge and build strength in the lower body.
 They also highlight any areas of weakness in the smaller, stabilizing muscle groups.

-This standing at home yoga sequence builds on the strength sequence, challenging balance while continuing to stretch and strengthen the quadriceps, hip flexor, inner thigh and glute muscles.
-All balancing poses begin in Mountain pose.
+This standing at home yoga sequence builds on the strength sequence, challenging balance while continuing to stretch and strengthen the quadriceps, hip flexor, inner thigh, and glute muscles.
+All balancing poses begin in the Mountain pose.

 1. Mountain Pose

 - Stand firm with your feet hip-width apart.
 Press the balls of your feet and heels into the ground, and draw your knee caps up by engaging your thigh muscles.